 "Tenchou, you have a visitor.
 Miss Arisawa."

 There was no response.
 At least, nothing audible.
-For a moment only a faint glow infused the paper screen before subsiding.
+For a moment only a pale glow infused the paper screen before subsiding.
 This sort of thing might have raised a few eyebrows only a year ago.
 Now Tatsuki was finding herself grown more accustomed to the occult intruding upon her daily life.
 This, at least, could be categorized as friendly.

 Ururu slid the portal open.
 "You can go inside," she murmured without meeting her eyes, looking very timid and small.
 The impression couldn't be farther from the truth.
 Karin had told her a few stories about what this seeming child could accomplish.
 It was nothing short of freaky.
 With a grunt of thanks, Tatsuki entered the chamber, which now glowed with a cheerful orange light coming from a single paper lamp on the floor.
 The door closed behind her.